adamkoro/Home-dashboard/README.md

 - **IMPORTANT**: If you don't have a Firebase project with Github authentication provider, app won't work.

+## Features

+- You can save links into this app and backend will check if available or not.
+If not the color of the link box will be red.
+- Oauth2 with Firebase and Github.
+- Links stored into MariaDB.

 ## Architecture

 - frontend -> Svelte-Kit